popados/popados/README.md

 ### Hi there 👋

+I have taken time for personal growth.
+During this time my github commits have fallen.
+However I have found new direction.

 - 📫 How to reach me: ...

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning : HTML/CSS/JavaScript, Java & Android Studio, Writing

 ***